 Add the Pineapple Chunks

 Next, you will need to add the pineapple chunks.
 I like using Dole Pineapple chunks in pineapple juice.
-Make sure to reserve ¼ cup of the pineapple juice and then drain out the rest.
+Make sure to reserve ¼ cup of the pineapple juice from the can of pineapple chunks and then drain out the rest.

 Add the drained pineapple chunks to the Instant Pot.